faresbs/san/README.md

 # Sign Language Recognition and Translation

 This repository provides a pytorch-based implementation of Context Matters: Self-Attention for Sign Language Recognition.
+Please Note that in the paper we considered using only the Sign Language Recognition part.

 ## Getting Started